Can I bring my pet to the park?

 Where can I camp with my dog?

-Dogs must be kept on a lead at all times and are not permitted in all areas of the park, only particular places or campgrounds.
+Dogs must be controlled and kept on a lead at all times and are not permitted in all areas of the park, only particular places or campgrounds.

 Why can't I bring my pet to parks?